BrandonWorobi/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). a Closure is muiltuple functions grouped together with refrences to its whole state within the lexical enviroment, It gives the ablity to control functions from the outside;
+for example, The ablity to use bluetooth to change the song that is playing inside the house while you are outside.
 2. Study the following code, then answer the questions below.

 ```js